visdesignlab/persist/README.md

 #### Visualize dataframe in an interactive data table

-You can use the following code snippet to create an Persist-enabled interactive data table.
+You can use the following code snippet to create a Persist-enabled interactive data table.

 ```python
 from vega_datasets import data # Load vega_datasets